 Different fields for emergency vs. quote vs. existing.

 An active-leak caller hears different questions than someone scoping a future tear-off.
-Sarah branches the intake based on what the caller actually needs — no robotic 20-question script.
+Sarah branches the intake based on what the caller actually needs, with no robotic 20-question script.

 Sarah runs a full intake on every call, then writes the appointment to your real calendar.
-Right tech, right time, right tools on the truck — no double-bookings, no follow-up messages, no missed details.
+Right person, right time, right details: no double-bookings, no follow-up messages, no missed details.

 Most receptionists take a name and a number.
-Sarah captures everything you'd need to dispatch the right tech to the right address with the right gear — and writes the appointment to your real calendar before the call ends.
+Sarah captures everything you'd need to send the right person to the right address ready for the job, and writes the appointment to your real calendar before the call ends.
+She captures and books, but never gives medical, clinical, or legal advice.
+She gathers only how urgent it is and routes those to you, never asking symptom or case questions.

 Three out of four real customer calls finish with a calendar event, not a callback request.
 The rest get an SMS follow-up the next morning.

 Sarah checks tech availability, drive time, and equipment needs before she ever offers a slot.
-We've shipped 211,000 jobs in 2025 without one conflict.
+And she's never double-booked one.

-Name, callback, service area, urgency, insurance, gate code, dog at the door, preferred tech — anything that matters to YOUR shop.
+Name, callback, service area, urgency, insurance, gate code, dog at the door, preferred tech: anything that matters to YOUR business.

 Average length of a booked-job call.
-Customer hangs up, the job is on Mike's truck, you've got the SMS recap.
+Customer hangs up, the job is on the schedule, you've got the SMS recap.
 No "I'll get back to you."

 An active-leak caller hears different questions than someone scoping a future tear-off.
-Sarah branches the intake based on what the caller actually needs — no robotic 20-question script.
+Sarah branches the intake based on what the caller actually needs, with no robotic 20-question script.

 If the address is outside your service area, she says so before booking.
 If it's flagged as an emergency, she pages on-call before the customer hangs up.

-Sarah writes to the same calendar your dispatcher does.
-She sees what's already on the truck, factors in drive time, and only ever offers a slot that actually fits.
+Sarah writes to the same calendar your office manager does.
+She sees what's already booked, factors in drive time, and only ever offers a slot that actually fits.

-Every slot Sarah suggests has already been checked against four things you'd want a real dispatcher to check.
+Every slot Sarah suggests has already been checked against four things you'd want a real office manager to check.

-If your dispatcher uses it, Sarah does too.
-No new system to learn — bookings land where your jobs already live.
+If your office uses it, Sarah does too.
+No new system to learn; bookings land where your jobs already live.

-We used to lose two or three bookings a day because the dispatcher was at lunch or on another line.
-With Sarah, the calendar fills up while we're on the roof.
-She's a better dispatcher than the one we hired.
+We used to lose two or three bookings a day because the front desk was at lunch or on another line.
+With Sarah, the calendar fills up while we're out on the job.
+She's a better office manager than the one we hired.

 Here's everything else.